 Enforced Collection Indicators

-1. Number of legal persons and entrepreneurs in the Central Registry of Accounts as at 31 May 2025
+1. Number of legal persons and entrepreneurs in the Central Registry of Transaction Accounts as at 30 June 2026

-We underline that the data on the number of legal persons and entrepreneurs in the Central Registry of Accounts are harmonized with the data on operating legal persons and entrepreneurs registered in the Central Registry of Business Entities (CRBE).
+Please note that the data on the number of legal entities and entrepreneurs maintained in the Central Bank's Central Registry of Transaction Accounts are reconciled monthly with the data on registered legal entities and entrepreneurs maintained in the Central Register of Business Entities (CRBE).
+Accordingly, the other data published in relation to the enforcement collection process are also updated.

 Appendix